lab_huffman Hazardous Huffman Codes

 output: decompressed file

--ing the files produces no output, your HuffmanTree
+decoder.
+If diff-ing the files produces no output, your HuffmanTree should

 be working!

-When testing, try using small files at first such as data/small.txt
+When testing, try using small files at first such as data/small.txt.
+Open it

 up and look inside.
 Imagine what the tree should look like, and see what’s